moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/graph_metrics.md

 <hr>

-A guide on [how to compute all the graph metrics mentioned above with Splink]() is given in the next chapter.
+A guide on [how to compute graph metrics](./how_to_compute_metrics.ipynb) mentioned above with Splink is given in the next chapter.

 Please note, this topic guide is a work in progress and we welcome any feedback.